dreger/kqdreger.com/_src/_posts/2013-09-17-ios-7-ships-tomorrow.md

 ---
-title: "PSA: iOS 7 Ships Tomorrow"
+title: 'PSA: iOS 7 Ships Tomorrow'
 date: 2013-09-17
 layout: post
 categories: volume-one post
+permalink: "/archives/13260-ios-7-ships-tomorrow.html"
 ---

 Just a reminder to all my friends and readers that iOS 7 is  [rolling out tomorrow](http://www.theverge.com/2013/9/10/4715240/ios-7-release-date) for all devices.
 Although I don't know exactly what time it will be available, pushing out any software to nearly 700,000,000 devices is no small task - be patient.

 In terms of what to expect, iOS 7 is a large departure from what we're familiar with.
 However, the new design and underlying philosophy are _still_ founded on consistency and reliability.
 Give it a week and you'll find yourself subtly delighted with the details.